 Jennifer Grainger

 Update, December 4, 2024: PEC voted 5-0 to de-list, without discussion, despite 18 out of 22 letters written to them calling for it to be preserved.
 Councillors Steve Lehman, Shawn Lewis, Peter Cuddy, Elizabeth Peloza and Steven Hillier make up PEC.
-Clearly their minds were already made up long before the committee meeting.
+Clearly their minds were already made up before the committee meeting.